excsn/fibre/API_REFERENCE.md

 ### Module `mpmc` (Multi-Producer, Multi-Consumer)

 A flexible, lock-based channel where many producers can send to many consumers.
-Supports both bounded and "unbounded" (memory-limited) capacities, as well as rendezvous channels (capacity 0).
+Supports both bounded and "unbounded" (memory-limited) capacities, as well as rendezvous channels (capacity 0). `T` must be `Send`.

 #### **Functions**